Parsely/parsely-ios/README.md

 Pageview Tracking
 -----------------

-To register a pageview event with Parsely, simply use the `track:` call.
+To register a pageview event with Parsely, simply use the `trackURL:` call.

     [[ParselyTracker sharedInstance] trackURL:@"http://dailycaller.com/2013/03/19/alison-brie-is-the-future-of-television-photos/"];

 This call requires the canonical URL of the page corresponding to the post currently being viewed.

-You can also use

-    [[ParselyTracker sharedInstance] trackPostID:@"12353-349867-1823756"];

-which requires a string uniquely identifying the post to Parsely's systems.